ocp-power-automation/ocs-upi-kvm/README.md

 ## User Requirements

 This project may be run by non-root users with **sudo** authority.
-*passwordless* sudo access should be setup for this user, so that the scripts don't prompt for a password while running.
+*passwordless* sudo access should be enabled, so that the scripts don't prompt for a password.
 A helper script is provided for this purpose at **scripts/helper/set-passwordless-sudo.sh**.
 There are no command arguments for this script and it should be run once during initial setup.

-Non-root users must use the **sudo** command with **virsh** to see VMs.
+*Note: Non-root users must use the **sudo** command with **virsh** to see VMs*

 ## Scripts

+The scripts below correspond to high level tasks of OCS-CI.
+They are intended to be invoked from an automation test framework such as *Jenkins*.
+The scripts are listed in the order that they are expected to be run.

 - create-ocp.sh [ --retry ]
 - setup-ocs-ci.sh